weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 permalink: /guides/weave-docker-ubuntu-simple.html
 ---

-## What you will build ##
+## What You Will Build ##

-Weave allows you to focus on developing your application, rather than your infrastructure.

-In this example you will be creating a simple application running in a container on one host.
-Your service provides a JSON message containing hello world and a date - we call this your hello world service.
-In your second container, running on a seperate host, you use curl to query the hello world service.
+Weave provides a software network optimized for visualizing and communicating with applications distributed within Docker containers.
+Using tools and protocols that are familiar to you, Weave's network topology lets you to communicate between containerized apps distributed across multiple networks or hosts more quickly and efficiently.

+With Weave you focus on developing your application, rather than your infrastructure.
+As demonstrated in this tutorial, Weave works seamlessly with other tools such as Vagrant.
+Vagrant provides an easy way to provision, and set up your hosts.
+Once provisioned this example, will deploy both {{ Weave Net }} and {{ Weave Run }} to provide nework connectivity and service discovery using DNS.

+Specifically, in this example:

+1. You will create a simple application running in two containers on separate hosts.
+2. Provide a JSON message and a date, to the '_hello world service_'.
+3. Use curl to query the hello world service from the second container.

 ![Weave and Docker](/guides/images/Simple_Weave.png)

+This tutorial uses simple UNIX tools, and it doesn't require any programming skills.

+This example will take about 15 minutes to complete.

 ## What you will use ##